NocFA/Pterodactyl-Server-Restarter-Bot/README.md

 ### The PM2 way

-- pm2 start main.py --interpreter=python3
+- pm2 start main.py --interpreter=python3 (Your may need to hardcode the correct path depending on what python your pip installed to, use venv to make life easier)

 ### The not PM2 way